K3ySton3-ZA/TeleSpy/README.md

 # TeleSpy

-**TeleSpy** is a powerful and user-friendly CLI tool designed for OSINT (Open Source Intelligence) and cybersecurity professionals.
+**TeleSpy** is a powerful and user-friendly CLI tool designed for OSINT (Open Source Intelligence) collection across Telegram.
 It enables efficient scraping of usernames, text messages, and channel names from Telegram.
-Ideal for gathering and analyzing open-source intelligence, TeleSpy helps you stay ahead in the ever-evolving landscape of cyber threats.
+With Telegram being so popular amongst the cyber criminal underground, TeleSpy is the go-to tool for exploring the dark corners of the instant messaging platform.

 ## Features